Calculation of NMR Spectra

 1 3 3 0.57506 -354.39287 -0.00902 0.22295

-The file anmr_enso is written by the censo program and contains information on the conformers, which folder they are in, the Boltzmann weight, energy, solvation and thermostatistical contribution to free energy.
+The file anmr_enso is written by the CENSO program and contains information on the conformers, which folder they are in, the Boltzmann weight, energy, solvation and thermostatistical contribution to free energy.
 The first number in the three last lines indicates to ANMR if the conformer is to be considered (1) or not (0).
-If one conformer is not considered (or more) the anmr program internally recalculates the Boltzmann weights based on the free energies from the anmr_enso file.
+If one conformer is not considered (or more) the ANMR program internally recalculates the Boltzmann weights based on the free energies from the anmr_enso file.

 Usage of anmr: